 Why does Socialism continue to fail time after time?
 Why does it never seem to work out as well as envisioned, from the days of New Harmony, Indiana to the USSR, to the Cold War Eastern Bloc, to North Korea to Venezuela?
 I’d say it’s human nature, and human capacities.

-One cannot legislate out the human desire to better oneself nor the life for one’s family.
-If you put agencies in charge of billions/trillions of dollars, it’s not always going to be the case that you get wise, benevolent resource allocators.
-Further, most people will expect things in return for their efforts and risk, and will work hard to acquire better resources.
+One cannot legislate or wish-cast away the human desire to better oneself and the life for one’s family.
+If you put agencies in charge of billions/trillions of dollars, that’s where the power is.
+And sooner or later (usually sooner than later), it is not going to be the case that you get wise, benevolent resource allocators who care much beyond their own power.

-Compounding matters — it’s impossible to unlock, or even to know, the full innovative and productive potential of humans in a command economy, nor the hidden demands as revealed by markets.
+Compounding matters, centrally “planned” economies never work out.
+It’s impossible to unlock, or even to know, the full innovative and productive potential of humans in a command economy, nor the hidden demands that are naturally and efficiently revealed by markets.

-A centrally-planned, aggressively re-distributive economy saps the motive from productive and risk-taking humans, and moves all ambition to corrupt power positions of the state.
-Because it runs counter to human nature, vast security states need to be established, travel must be restricted and oppression must be implemented to force people into a system they do not, by nature, desire.
+A centrally-planned, aggressively re-distributive economy saps the motive from productive and risk-taking humans, and moves all ambition to corrupt the powerful resource-allocating and freedom-allocating positions of the state.
+Because these efforts run directly counter to human nature, in pretty much every Socialist economy, vast security states soon follow.
+Travel must be restricted, liberties restricted, propaganda spun up, and oppression must be implemented to force people into a system they do not, by nature, desire.

 What are Some of the Most Mind-Blowing Things About Communism?